The New Hanscom Middle School

-The ribbon-cutting ceremony on the new Hanscom Middle School was held June 3, 2016.
+The ribbon-cutting ceremony for the new Hanscom Middle School was held June 3, 2016.

 The new 85,000-square-foot school is operated by the Lincoln School Department under contract to the Department of Defense Education Activity, or DODEA.